-In addition, if adverse economic conditions continue or business conditions worsen or other events cause a decline in sales by our distribution channel customers or weakens their financial condition, our net sales and earnings could be adversely affected.
+In addition, if adverse economic conditions, business conditions or other events cause a decline in sales by our distribution channel customers or weakens their financial condition, our net sales and earnings could be adversely affected.
 Such situation could adversely affect the ability of such customers to pay amounts owed, which could require us to repurchase financed product.